endiangroup/endian.io/content/services/talent/cto.md

 	icon = "/img/binary.svg"
     title = "Technical review"
 	subtitle = "(optional extra)"
-    body = [
+	cta_button_label = "Find out more &raquo;"
+	cta_message = "Hi, I'm the Endian helper bot.
+What would you like to know about our technical review service?" body = [
 		"It can be tough to evaluate someone's technical chops --- especially when their job is highly specific.", "We offer a thorough technical review service, which includes multiple technical interviews and a proof-of-ability challenge which promising candidates will complete on their own time.",